 How They’re Doing

-Garganey are not considered threatened because their population is very widespread.
-Nevertheless, their numbers are decreasing due to increased human disturbance, disease, nest predation, and habitat destruction.
+With a large and widespread population, garganey are not considered threatened.
+Nevertheless, their numbers are decreasing due to increased human disturbance, disease, nest predation and habitat destruction.

-- During the breeding season, garganey are highly territorial and small bodies of water may only have one breeding pair.
+- During the breeding season, garganey are highly territorial and small bodies of water might only have one breeding pair.

-- These birds beat their wings so rapidly that they make a hissing noise.
+- Garganey are able to beat their wings so rapidly that they produce a hissing noise.